The Russo Law Group proudly announces its outstanding achievement of being metro ranked in two…

 No one likes to think about their end of life, but you can’t avoid the inevitable.
 Estate planning helps you protect your family’s financial future and put your mind at ease.
 Having a solid plan in place can ensure your family is well taken care of if you become incapacitated and after you are gone.
 As such, a living trust can be an invaluable planning tool.

 A living trust allows you to decide how your assets, property, vehicles, stocks and bonds, bank accounts, and family heirlooms, including antiques, jewelry, and collections, are handled.

 Revocable Versus Irrevocable Living Trusts

 There are two types of living trusts – revocable and irrevocable.

 A revocable living trust is just that; it can be revoked at any time.
 This trust allows you more flexibility, allowing you to move assets in and out of the trust whenever you see fit.
-You have the right to revoke or amend the trust at any time.
-You receive the trust’s income and/or principal and can also control the assets as the trustee.
-You must, however, report any income on your tax return.
+You have the right to revoke or amend the trust at any time, receive the trust’s income and/or principal, and can also control the assets as the trustee.
+But you must, however, report any income on your tax return.

 An irrevocable living trust is permanent, including the assets placed in the trust.
 Once the terms of the trust are created, changes can’t be made.

 When to Use a Revocable or Irrevocable Living Trust

 There are three common reasons why someone would want to set up a revocable living trust:

 - They want to avoid the delays and expense of probate

 - They own property in more than one state

 - They are concerned that a family member will challenge (contest) their estate plan

 On the flip side, setting up an irrevocable living trust can make sense if:

 - They want to protect assets for their family if they suffer a catastrophic illness and need long-term care

 - They want to save on estate taxes